ts-archive/teraslice_job_manager/README.md

 # teraslice_job_manager
 Command line job management helper.

-Teraslice job manager uses data in the job file for the cluster and job id associated with a job.
-Once a job is registed using tjm metadata is added to the job file as tjm: { job_id: jobid, cluster: clusterName, version: verssion}.
-The tjm data is then referenced by the teraslice job manager for other functions.
+The teraslice job manager looks for the cluster name and job id in the job file when executing commands.
+Registering a job with the teraslice job manager will cause the metadata to be added to the job file as tjm: { job_id: jobid, cluster: clusterName, version: verssion}.
+The tjm data can then be referenced by the teraslice job manager for other functions.
+This also applies to assets.
+Cluster data is stored in asset.json as tjm: { clusters: [ clustername1, clustername2 ] }.

 ## Installation